-Interest expense, net totaled \$316,400 for the three months ended June 30, 2013, approximately three times the \$102,800 reported for the three months ended June 30, 2012.
+Interest expense, net totaled \$640,000 for the six months ended September 30, 2013, a 70% increase compared to the \$376,000 reported for the six months ended September 30, 2012.
 The following table summarizes the primary components of interest expense for each of the periods (in \$000):

-Three Months Ended June 30,
+Six Months Ended

-2013 2012

-Interest expense on promissory notes, including discount amortization \$ 299 \$ 116

-Charge for fair value of replacement warrants issued in connection

-with exercise of modified warrants - 35

-Charge related to registration rights for February 2012 12%

-convertible notes - 5

-Other interest expense, including on capital leases and premium financing 2 2

-301 158

-Effect of foreign currency fluctuations on notes payable 17 (55)

-Interest Income (2) -

-Interest Expense, net \$ 316 \$ 103
+September 30, 2013 2012 Interest expense on promissory notes, including discount amortization \$ 649 \$ 265 Charge for fair value of replacement warrants issued in connection with exercise of modified warrants - 36 Charge related to losses on accounts payable settled by issuance of common stock or notes payable - 78 Charge related to registration rights for February 2012 12% convertible notes - 21 Other interest expense, including on capital leases and premium financing 5 4 654 404 Effect of foreign currency fluctuations on notes payable (9) (28) Interest Income (5) Interest Expense, net \$ 640 \$ 376 =

-The increase in interest expense is primarily attributable to the accrued interest and discount amortization recorded for the July 2012 through March 2013 issuance and restructuring of an aggregate of \$3.3 million of 10% senior secured convertible notes to Platinum and the restructuring in September and October 2012 of an additional \$3.9 million of debt into new convertible notes to other service providers including Morrison & Foerster, Cato Research Ltd., and University Health Network.
+The increase in interest expense is primarily attributable to the accrued interest and discount amortization recorded for the July 2012 through July 2013 issuances and restructuring of an aggregate of \$3.5 million of 10% senior secured convertible notes to Platinum, including the \$250,000 convertible note issued in July 2013, as well as the restructuring in September and October 2012 of an additional \$3.9 million of debt into new convertible notes to other service providers including Morrison & Foerster, Cato Research Ltd., and University Health Network.
 These transactions are described in greater detail in Note 7, Convertible Promissory Notes and Other Notes Payable, in the Condensed Consolidated Financial Statements included in Item 1 of this Quarterly Report on Form 10-Q.

-In conjunction with the issuance to Platinum, pursuant to the October 2012 Note Exchange and Purchase Agreement, of certain Senior Secured Convertible Promissory Notes and the related Exchange Warrant and Investment Warrants in October 2012, February 2013 and March 2013 (as described more completely in Note 7, Convertible Promissory Notes and Other Notes Payable, in the Condensed Consolidated Financial Statements included in Item 1 of this Quarterly Report on Form 10-Q), and the potential issuance of the Series A Exchange Warrant to Platinum, we determined that the warrants included certain exercise price adjustment features requiring the warrants to be treated as liabilities.
+In conjunction with the issuance to Platinum, pursuant to the October 2012 Note Exchange and Purchase Agreement, of certain Senior Secured Convertible Promissory Notes and the related Exchange Warrant and Investment Warrants in October 2012, February 2013 and March 2013, and in connection with the similar senior secured promissory note and related warrant issued to Platinum in July 2013, (as described more completely in Note 7, Convertible Promissory Notes and Other Notes Payable, in the Condensed Consolidated Financial Statements included in Item 1 of this Quarterly Report on Form 10-Q), and the potential issuance of the Series A Exchange Warrant to Platinum, we determined that the warrants included certain exercise price adjustment features requiring the warrants to be treated as liabilities.
 Accordingly, we recorded a non-cash warrant liability at its estimated fair value as of the date of warrant issuance or contract execution.
-During the current quarter, we recognized non-cash income of \$1.8 million related to the decrease in the estimated fair value of these liabilities since March 31, 2013, which resulted primarily from the decrease in the market price of our common stock in relation to the anticipated exercise price of the warrants.
+During the six months ended September 30, 2013, we recognized non-cash income of \$1,883,000 related to the net decrease in the estimated fair value of these liabilities since March 31, 2013, or issuance in the case of the warrant issued in July 2013, which resulted from a combination of (i) the May 2013 agreement with Platinum (described more completely in Note 9, Capital Stock, in the Condensed Consolidated Financial Statements included in Item 1 of this Quarterly Report on Form 10-Q), pursuant to which the stated exercise price of the warrants was reduced from \$1.50 per share to \$0.50 per share, and (ii) the decrease in the market price of our common stock during that period.